aeyshubh/vurtual-curve-sdk/README.md

+# What is Virtual Curve ?
+- A mathimatical curve which supports the price and launch of a token is called a virtual curve.
+- Do you know Over 75% of people on Solana have used virtual curve as every token that is launched on `Pump dot fun` is launched on a virtual curve.
+- The virtual curve used by pump fun is called `Step function bonding curve`.

 # Virtual Curve TypeScript SDK

-This SDK provides a TypeScript interface for interacting with the Virtual Curve program on Solana.
+- This SDK provides a TypeScript interface for interacting with the Virtual Curve program on Solana.
+- Going one step ahead, I have created a CLI to interact with the SDK which can be found under the `cli` directory,
+- A readme is added in the `cli` directory on how to use it.

 ## Development